zelesonic/PilotAI/README.md

 Open the Terminal app.

 Navigate to the unzipped folder using the cd command.
+Go to http://localhost:5000 to use the app.

 # Example:
 cd ~/Downloads/Zelesonic-macOS